hackclub/hackclub/workshops/backjack/README.md

 </details>

-and you will see that we are done with almost everything, Why did I say almost everything? because when you try to answer '3' stay, you might will some get some weird dealer card number showing, respectively or the answer will be kind of contradiction to what the rule of the game really is.
+and you will see that we are done with almost everything, Why did I say almost everything? because when you try to answer '3' stay, you might  get some weird dealer card number showing  respectively or the answer will be kind of contradiction to what the rule of the game is.
 How many lines of code is the last function again? five, so are we done? let's find out.

-We will declare our last function as ` Check_player_3card() ` because the game allow the dealer to have 3 card if the player has 3 card or more and the player never ask for a stay, then we should give the dealer his third card :
+We will declare our last function as ` Check_player_3card() ` because the game allows the dealer to have 3 cards if the player has 3 cards or more and the player never asks for a stay, then we should give the dealer his third card :
 ```C++
 /* Declaration section: This will be used to Declare variables and Function */
 void Check_Player_3card();
 ```
-Now let give the definition to this function, but what will it do :
+Now let define this function, but what will it do :
  +So we will check if the number of card of the player is bigger or equal to 3
- + if it is bigger or equal to 3 then we will say the total of the dealer card plus the one dealer card that we call inside ` Hit_Card1 ` but never had place it inside the total of the dealer or the list card for the dealer.
+ + if it is bigger or equal to 3 then we will say the total of the dealer card plus the one dealer card that we call inside ` Hit_Card1 ` but never had placed it inside the total of the dealer or the list card for the dealer.
  + so now we will add it to the total of the dealer card and add it inside the list of the dealer card
  + so because this function will be called many places and we want to call it one we will set the Number of cards for the dealer to 0, so this if statement won't run if this function is called again.
  ```C++